 Equipment relevant to semiconductor manufacturing is evaluated in accordance with the recoverable amount of such equipment (equal to the fair value of such asset less cost to sell and the higher amount of its use value).
 Market value or future changes in cash flow will affect the recoverable amount, resulting in the Group recognizing addition impairment losses or reversing impairment losses recognized.
-In addition, the subsequent development of COVID-19 pandemic in 2021 has caused the impacts of uncertainty on the interruption of the operation of the Group and the fluctuation of the financial market.
+In addition, the subsequent development of the new coronavirus pneumonia epidemic and the possible impact of the military conflict between Russia and Ukraine and related international sanctions have caused the impacts of uncertainty on the interruption of the operation of the Group and the fluctuation of the financial market.
 Consequently, the estimated cash flow, growth rate and discount rate have greater uncertainty.